Machine Learning 101: Top Tips for Launching Your First AI Project

 About the Author

-Becky Nagel is the former editorial director and director of Web for 1105 Media's Converge 360 group, and she now serves as vice president of AI for company, specializing in developing media, events and training for companies around AI and generative AI technology.
+Becky Nagel serves as vice president of AI for 1105 Media specializing in developing media, events and training for companies around AI and generative AI technology.
+She also regularly writes and reports on AI news, and is the founding editor of PureAI.com.
 She's the author of "ChatGPT Prompt 101 Guide for Business Users" and other popular AI resources with a real-world business perspective.
 She regularly speaks, writes and develops content around AI, generative AI and other business tech.
 Find her on X/Twitter @beckynagel.